 Transitioning service members like you are exactly what the world needs right now.
 You are a person who has spent your career making order from chaos.
 This is not new to you.
 Use the shared nature of the pandemic to align yourself with the world and think through how your learned skills can be of help in the outside world.

-Jacey Eckhart is a Certified Professional Career Coach and military sociologist who helps military members get their first civilian job by offering career-level Master Classes through our Veteran Job Pool and on her website seniormilitarytransition.com.
+Jacey Eckhart is Military.com's transition master coach.
+She is a certified professional career coach and military sociologist who helps military members get their first civilian job by offering career-level Master Classes through our Veteran Talent Pool and on her website, SeniorMilitaryTransition.com.
 Reach her at Jacey.Eckhart@Monster.com.

 You already know the basics of getting a job in the civilian world--resume, job listings, wear-a-tie, send-a-thank-you.
 But do you know the strategies that help someone with your level of military job experience get the right job faster?
 Our Master Classes offer strategies, skills, and secrets designed just for you.
 Best of all, they're FREE.
 Learn more now.